Subral/Frame-Interpolation/README.md

-# FILM Frame Interpolation for Large Motion
+# FILM: Frame Interpolation for Large Motion

 A TensorFlow 2 implementation of an advanced image-to-image translation model specifically designed for converting nighttime scenes to daytime imagery.